Lil Nas X: Early life and education

-Montero Lamar Hill was born in Lithia Springs, Georgia, a small city outside Atlanta, on April 9, 1999.
+Montero Lamar Hill was born in Atlanta, Georgia, on April 9, 1999.
 He was named after the Mitsubishi Montero.
-His parents divorced when he was six, and he settled in the Bankhead Courts housing project with his mother and grandmother.
-Three years later, he moved in with his father, a gospel singer, north of the city in Austell, Georgia.
+His parents divorced when he was six, and he settled in the Bankhead Courts housing project in the Bankhead neighborhood of Atlanta with his mother and grandmother.
+Three years later, he moved in with his father, a gospel singer, north of the city in Austell.
 Although initially reluctant to leave, he later regarded it as an important decision, "There's so much shit going on in Atlanta—if I would have stayed there, I would have fallen in with the wrong crowd."
 He started "using the Internet heavily right around the time when memes started to become their own form of entertainment"; about when he was 13.

-He spent much of his teenage years alone, and turned to the Internet, "particularly Twitter, creating memes that showed his disarming wit and pop-culture savvy."
+He spent much of his teenage years alone, and turned to creating memes on the internet.
 His teenage years also saw him struggling with his coming out to himself as being gay; he prayed that it was just a phase, but around 16 or 17 he came to accept it.
 He began playing trumpet in the fourth grade and was first chair by his junior high years, but quit out of fear of looking uncool.

 Hill attended Lithia Springs High School, from which he graduated in 2017.
-He then enrolled at the University of West Georgia, where he majored in computer science, but later dropped out after one year to pursue a musical career.
+He then enrolled at the University of West Georgia, where he majored in computer science, but later dropped out after one year to pursue a music career.
 During this time, he stayed with his sister and supported himself with jobs at Zaxby's restaurants and the Six Flags Over Georgia theme park.
-In September 2019 he revisited his high school to perform a surprise concert.
+In September 2019, he revisited his high school to perform a surprise concert.

 Career

-2015–2017: Internet personality
+2015–2017: Internet personality and Nasarati

 Hill said he began to isolate himself from "outside-of-class activities" during his teenage years.
-He spent large amounts of time online in hopes of building a following as an internet personality to promote his work, but was unsure what to focus on creatively.
+He spent large amounts of time online in hopes of building a following as an internet personality to promote his work, but he was unsure what to focus on creatively.
 In a Rolling Stone interview he stated, "I was doing Facebook comedy videos, then I moved over to Instagram, and then I hopped on Twitter ... where I really was a master.
 That was the first place where I could go viral."
 He also posted short-format comedy videos on Facebook and Vine.